mizchi/stone-skin/README.md

 ## Features

 - ActiveRecord like API
-- Isomorphic indexedDb or in-memory object
+- Universal indexedDb or in-memory object
 - Promisified
 - Runnable in shared-worker and service-worker
 - (optional) validation by jsonschema(tv4)
+- Selectable target
+  - IndexedDb(browser)
+  - LocalStorageDb(browser)
+  - FileDb(node)
+  - MemoryDb(universal)

+FileDb and LocalStorageDb do just only serialization to json/string.
+Don't use them with big data.

 ## Example